diimallya/humio-single-node/README.md

 ## Installation

 The Ansible script provided here is to setup single node humio server on **Ubuntu** platform.
 Ansible has to be installed on a control node and following command has to be executed to run the playbook which installs all pre-requisites required for humio i.e java, zookeeper and kafka and then installs humio software.
+The playbook uses `humio.java` role avaialble in ansible galaxy to install java.

 ```bash
 ansible-playbook setup-humio.yml